 - 2 Nights Stay at Lake Windfield Scott Campground

 - Tents, sleeping mats, sleeping bags, and other gear

 - Guided Hike

-- Meals Provided (Friday evening snacks, Saturday 3 meals, Sunday 1 meal)
+- ALL Meals Provided (Friday 1 meal, Saturday 3 meals, Sunday 1 meal)

 - Safety, Wildlife, and Basic Hiking Instructions